Winter Wonders in Southern Scotland

 Out of this World

 Throughout the winter the skies above the Galloway Forest give the most wonderful show and there are tour guides to help you distinguish the Big Dipper from Cassiopea!
 The Northern Lights are visible in these parts and so you could see some amazing dancing skies if you head outside.
-If you need something a wee bit warmer, head to Kirkcudbright and the Dark Space Planetarium which opens Thursday to Sundays during term time and all week except Wednesday during holidays.
+If you need something a wee bit warmer, head to Kirkcudbright and the Dark Space Planetarium which weekends through November and December.

 The night sky above Loch Trool and the Bruce’s Stone.